google/turbinia/docs/user/using-docker.md

 The following section provides an example of the steps mentioned above for the Plaso Job by using the Docker CLI to retrieve the required information.
 1. Retrieve the latest Plaso Docker image either locally or through a preconfigured registry containing the image.
     * ` docker pull log2timeline/plaso`
-2. Identify the  `image_id` for the retrieved image.
+2. Identify the  name for the retrieved image.
     * `docker image ls`

-    Then copy the value listed under the column `IMAGE ID`.
+    Then copy the value listed under the column `REPOSITORY`.
     ```
     REPOSITORY                                      TAG                 IMAGE ID            CREATED             SIZE
     log2timeline/plaso                              latest              9c22665bff50        4 days ago          314MB
     ```
-3. Open up the `.turbiniarc` configuration file then set the attribute `DOCKER_ENABLED` to `True`.
+3. Open up the `turbina.conf` configuration file then set the attribute `DOCKER_ENABLED` to `True`.
-4. Identify the `DEPENDENCIES` attribute and look for the Job `PlasoJob`, then replace the `docker_image` value with the identified `IMAGE ID`.
+4. Identify the `DEPENDENCIES` attribute and look for the Job `PlasoJob`, then replace the `docker_image` value with the identified `REPOSITORY`.
     ```python
     {
         'job': 'PlasoJob'
         'programs': ['log2timeline.py'],
-        'docker_image': '9c22665bff50'
+        'docker_image': 'log2timeline/plaso'
     }
     ```
 5. Save the configuration file, then restart the turbinia Worker.